 - £150,000 for any complaints referred to us before 1 April 2019.

-Where it’s clear how much your customer lost, we’ll specify the amount of money you need to pay.
+If it’s clear how much your customer lost, we’ll specify the amount you need to pay.

 If it’s not clear, we’ll usually set out the basis on which your business should compensate a customer, rather than a specific amount.
 For example, if someone was mis-sold PPI on their credit card, we might ask you to work out how much they’d owe if they hadn’t had the insurance.

 In cases where we think a customer is due more than the limit, we’ll recommend the additional amount we think you should pay.
-But we’ll talk to you both about what this means at the time.
+But we’ll talk to you and the customer about what this means at the time.

 - pain and suffering

 - damage to reputation

 We might award these if we feel your customer faced obstacles or difficulties that could have been avoided if you’d handled things differently.